alexharri/website/posts/structural-typing.md

 function getKeyboardShortcut(e: KeyboardShortcutEvent) {}
 ```

 The test code now only needs to satisfy this more minimal interface, which makes it less noisy.

 Our function is also less coupled to the global `KeyboardEvent` type and can be used in more contexts.
 It's much more flexible now.

 This is possible because of structural typing.
-A `KeyboardEvent` is assignable to `KeyboardShortcutEvent` because it satisfies its interface, even though `KeyboardEvent` has 37 unrelated properties.
+A `KeyboardEvent` is assignable to `KeyboardShortcutEvent` because it is a superset, even though `KeyboardEvent` has 37 unrelated properties.

 ```tsx
 window.addEventListener("keydown", (e: KeyboardEvent) => {